techmanities/choctaw-flashcards/README.md

 # choctaw-flashcards
-Opensource Flashcard Project for the Choctaw Language (Not Official Choctaw Nation project)
+Opensource Flashcard Project for the Choctaw Language (Not an Official Choctaw Nation project)